Astronomical naming conventions: Planets

+In science fiction planets are sometimes numbered analogues to the historic system of numbering moons with roman numerals, but in order from the parent star, e.g. Sol III for Earth.

+First minor planets

 Starting in 1801, asteroids were discovered between Mars and Jupiter.
 The first few (Ceres, Pallas, Juno, Vesta) were initially considered planets.
 As more and more were discovered, they were soon stripped of their planetary status.
 On the other hand, Pluto was considered to be a planet at the time of its discovery in 1930, as it was found beyond Neptune.
 Following this pattern, several hypothetical bodies were given names: Vulcan for a planet within the orbit of Mercury; Phaeton for a planet between Mars and Jupiter that was believed to be the precursor of the asteroids; Themis for a moon of Saturn; and Persephone, and several other names, for a trans-Plutonian planet.